dataproofer/dataproofr/README.md

 dataproofr
 ================

-## Dataproofr

-Dataproofr is a wrapper for the excellent [dataproofer](https://github.com/dataproofer/Dataproofer) package.
+dataproofr is a wrapper for the excellent [dataproofer](https://github.com/dataproofer/Dataproofer) package.
 It automatically checks for a series of potential errors and mistakes in a dataset.